Human-AI Collaboration: Trade-offs Between Performance and Preferences: Experiment 1

 For the objective metrics, results indicate that there is no noteworthy effect of human and AI scores ($\emph{BF} < 3$) for either target density—human preferences are not driven by the performance of the AI agent or themselves.
 However, one key predictor is the score inequity ($\emph{BF} = 7$ and $\emph{BF} > 100$ for target densities 5 and 15, respectively).
 Agents that promote more equal performance between the human and the AI agent are preferred.
 To further illustrate this effect, Figure \ref{fig:inequalityandpreference} shows the effect of score inequality on human preferences.
 The results show that agents with human and AI scores that are more similar (i.e., closer to the diagonal lines representing equal scores) tend to be chosen more often.
 Additionally, there appears to be a bias towards human performance in the sense that the human outperforming the AI affects preferences less than the inverse.

-Another key predictor is AI "steals", with agents scoring higher on these features being less preferred, although there is only evidence for this effect in the low target density condition ($\emph{BF} > 100$), where there is more opportunity for competitive interaction.
+Another key predictor is AI "steals", with agents scoring higher on these features being less preferred, although there is only convincing evidence for a non-zero estimate of this effect in the low target density model ($\emph{BF} > 100$), perhaps because in low density settings there is more opportunity for competitive interaction.

 For the subjective metrics, in the low target density condition, there is evidence for effects of predictors such as teaming (Q1), the AI’s ability to understand human intent (Q4), and a similar playing style (Q8) are influential ($\emph{BF} > 100$, $\emph{BF} = 5$, and $\emph{BF} > 100$, respectively).
 In high target density, predictors shift to understanding the AI's intent (Q3), the AI’s ability to understand human intent (Q4), ease of collaboration (Q6), enjoyment (Q7), and similarity in playing style (Q8) ($\emph{BF} = 5.2$, $\emph{BF} > 10$, $\emph{BF} > 100$, $\emph{BF} > 100$, and $\emph{BF} > 10$, respectively).